-The primary mandate of a School Counsellor is to act as an advocate for all students from primary to grade twelve by creating a caring environment that supports their personal, social, career and educational needs.
+The primary mandate of a School Counsellor is to act as an advocate for all students from Primary to Grade 12 by creating a caring environment that supports their personal, social, career and educational needs.

 School Counsellors work with all grade levels in various ways.
 Much of the work of a School Counsellor is “guidance” or “developmental” in nature.
 School Counsellors can work with individual students, small groups, large groups or whole classes of students.

 Counselling relationships and information resulting therefrom are kept confidential.
-However, there are the following exceptions to confidentiality:
+However, the following exceptions to confidentiality:

 - when disclosure is required to prevent clear and imminent danger to the client or others